Sennheiser IE 100 Pro review: Solid sound for working or playing

-You’ve seen it before.
-A singer on stage sticks a finger in their ear ahead of some insane vocal gymnastics that tumble through pitches normally reserved for sirens and fancy birds.
-The reason that digit is now plugging up an earhole is that live shows are loud, chaotic soundscapes and if a singer is to stay on key, they need to be able to hear the sounds coming out of their mouth.
+You’ve seen it before: A singer on stage sticks a finger in their ear ahead of some insane vocal gymnastics that tumble through pitches normally reserved for sirens and fancy birds.
+The digit is now plugging up an earhole because live shows are loud, chaotic soundscapes, and if a singer is to stay on key, they need to be able to hear the sounds coming out of their mouth.
 That’s where in-ear monitors come into play.
 They’re the big brother of earbuds that replace those fingers to fill the ear canal with a sound mix specifically tailored for individual musicians during a performance.
 And they can reach into the multiple thousands for the kind of custom-designed indulgences you’ll see on top touring artists.
-The $99.95 Sennheiser IE 100 Pro in-ear monitors offer this service at a price that’ll appeal to local garage bands.
+The Sennheiser IE 100 Pro in-ear monitors offer this service at a price that appeals to local garage bands.
 And they’re compatible with an optional $50 Bluetooth module that makes them more convenient to use on the way to and from practice (or after the band breaks up).
-As long as you don’t expect them to help you deliver a Mariah Carey-level octaves run, you’ll be pleasantly surprised by these entry-level but still professional in-ear monitors.
+As long as you don’t expect the Sennheiser IE 100 Pro to help you deliver a Mariah Carey-level octaves run, you’ll be pleasantly surprised by these entry-level but still professional in-ear monitors.

 What is the Sennheiser IE 100 Pro?

 The Sennheiser IE 100 Pro is the most affordable model in a line of universal in-ear monitors, or IEMs, from the long-respected microphone, speaker, and headphone company.
-The German manufacturer’s pro audio products are found in studios and on stages worldwide, and Sennheiser professional headphones are used by audiophiles to enjoy the recordings those mics capture.
+The German manufacturer’s pro audio products are found in studios and on stages worldwide, and audiophiles use Sennheiser professional headphones to enjoy the recordings those mics capture.
 IEMs, meanwhile, are more often the territory of performers and audio purists because of both price and experience.
-Because IEMs were originally developed for musicians needing to block out all the sound onstage and from the audience, the earphones can insert deeper in your ear than, say, a pair of Apple AirPods Pro.
-And that feeling of isolation isn’t to everyone’s liking (for some people it can even affect equilibrium).
+Because IEMs were originally developed for musicians needing to block out all the sound onstage and from the audience, the earphones can insert deeper in your ear than, say, a pair of Apple AirPods Pro 2 true wireless earbuds.
+And that feeling of isolation isn’t to everyone’s liking (for some people, it can even affect equilibrium).

 These Sennheiser in-ear monitors, however, are a lighter, unobtrusive design comfortable for hours-long listening and jam sessions.
 To command top-tier prices and attention, manufacturers may shove all kinds of technology into these tiny accessories.
-It’s not uncommon to find IEMs with five, six, seven, or more tiny speakers per ear and the more you shove, the larger the price tags and that leads many musicians to keep them hidden away in secured road cases when not at a gig.
+It’s not uncommon to find IEMs with five, six, seven, or more tiny speakers per ear, and the more you shove, the larger the price tags, which leads many musicians to keep them hidden away in secured road cases when not at a gig.
 The Sennheiser IE 100 Pro features just one transducer per ear, a 10mm dynamic driver—a traditional woofer shrunk to magic bean size.
-The result is distortion-free sound that can work with a smartphone in a coffee shop almost as well as it does in a rehearsal or public performance space.
-Plus you won’t feel as bad if something happens to them.
+The result is distortion-free sound that can work with a smartphone in a coffee shop almost as well as in a rehearsal or public performance space.
+Plus, you won’t feel as bad if something happens to them.

 The Sennheiser IE 100 Pro’s design

-For this review, we tested the $149.95 2-in-1 combo package in matte black plastic (red and clear are also available).
+For this review, we tested the 2-in-1 combo package in matte black plastic (red and clear are also available).
 Out of the box, the Sennheiser IE Pro 100 wireless in-ear monitors come attached to the Bluetooth module.
-The skinny black module is on one side of a short cable that drapes around the back of your neck, while mobile-device controls (plus a microphone for calls) are on the other side.
+The skinny black module is on one side of a short cable draping around the back of your neck, while mobile-device controls (plus a microphone for calls) are on the other.
 A standard 1.3m wire to hook the earphones to devices with a 3.5mm headphone jack is stored in a tiny black satchel along with additional silicone eartips for establishing a secure seal (a must for isolation and good bass response).

-The IE 100 Pro’s wireless cable features Bluetooth 5.0 and setup was a snap-on multiple devices.
-Press and hold the power button until the earbuds inform you that the system is in pairing mode and just search for them on your smartphone or computer.
+The IE 100 Pro’s wireless cable features Bluetooth 5.0, and the setup was a snap on multiple devices.
+Press and hold the power button until the earbuds inform you that the system is in pairing mode, and just search for them on your smartphone or computer.
 Supported codecs include universal SBC, AAC for iPhones, and aptX Low Latency for Android devices.

 A benefit of having both wired and wireless cables is that Bluetooth headphones and earbuds are nearly worthless for music creation on a computer.
 The wireless latency makes adding additional live instruments to a track impossible because you’re almost always about a sixteenth of a beat off.
 Beyond that, even the best Bluetooth connection introduces compression to the sound, which is not something you want when hitting the right note is imperative.

-As a commuter companion, however, the IE 100 Pro will block out the cacophony of public transportation sound while your phone sits securely in your pocket thanks to the snug fit and Bluetooth audio.
-Plus there’s multipoint support, in case you’re going to want to listen to tracks from two sources and don’t want to fiddle with settings over and over.
+As a commuter companion, however, the IE 100 Pro will block out the cacophony of public transportation sound.
+At the same time, your phone sits securely in your pocket thanks to the snug fit and Bluetooth audio.
+Plus, there’s multipoint support in case you want to listen to tracks from two sources and don’t want to fiddle with settings over and over.

-For those that will use these more to listen to music than make music, the audio tuning of the Sennheiser IE 100 Pro is rather flat.
-There’s no low-end push like you’d find on a pair of Powerbeats Pro or the dynamic range of the Sony WF-1000XM4 in-ear earbuds (which we reviewed here).
-For musicians, it’s important to hear what’s happening as it actually sounds without digital processing.
-For everyone else, there may be a little energy missing but the clarity is good.
+For those that will use these more to listen to music than make music, the audio tuning of the Sennheiser IE 100 Pro is rather flat, without as much of the rich, full-bodied midrange you’d find in the more consumer-focused IE 300.
+There’s no low-end push like you’d find on a pair of Powerbeats Pro or the dynamic range of the Sony WF-1000XM4 in-ear earbuds (which we reviewed).
+For musicians, it’s important to hear what’s happening as it sounds without digital processing.
+There may be a little energy missing for everyone else, but the clarity is good.

 The rest of the specs

-The IE 100 Pro’s Bluetooth module has a battery life of 10 hours according to Sennheiser.
-My battery tests nearly match that with it being just a few minutes below the mark when the headphones shut down.
+According to Sennheiser, the IE 100 Pro’s Bluetooth module has a battery life of 10 hours.
+My battery tests nearly match that, with it being just a few minutes below the mark when the headphones shut down.
 It’s enough for the commute to work on the train, tuning out your coworkers, and returning home at night.
-Plus you can always swap out the cable to plug the earbuds directly into your devices, assuming they have a headphone jack.
+Plus, you can always swap out the cable to plug the earbuds directly into your devices, assuming they have a headphone jack.
 And when you are back near an outlet, charging the Bluetooth cable requires a USB-C cable (included) and about two hours.

 So, who should buy the Sennheiser IE 100 Pro?

 It’s very easy to recommend these to musicians or DJs without the benefit of high-paying jobs, a trust fund, or a record deal.
 On stage, they sound far better than anticipated.
-They’re snug, comfortable, and the “acoustic stress,” aka noise, reduction means that at the end of a night using these your ears won’t have that familiar, unfortunate ringing that in the long run can destroy your hearing.
+They’re snug, comfortable, and the “acoustic stress” (aka noise) reduction means that at the end of a night with these in your ears, you won’t have that familiar, unfortunate ringing that, in the long run, can destroy your hearing.
 The added benefit of the Bluetooth module means that the money spent on the Sennheiser IE 100 Pro IEMs will also pay dividends when you just want to listen on the go but not at a gig.
 And the money saved can go toward another case of musician-powering, sodium-rich Cup Noodles.
 And doesn’t getting more value sound like music to your ears?